From: lesliealison

 Date: 03-19-2004, 08:43 PM (10 of 10)

-thank you, I have been sewing since I was about 8 or 9.
+Martysews, thank you, I have been sewing since I was about 8 or 9.
 My mom use to make all my clothes when I was growing up and then the doctor told her either slow down or she wouldn't make it to 35, that's when I lean to sew.
 I had always love to watch.
 I can remember standing behind her sewing chair and watching.
 My baby does the same thing, she wants to sew.
+BUT...she will not wear one of those frilly dresses.
+I have to wrestle her down to get a dress on her.
+The frilly dresses belong to the oldest, she's 18 now. |

 User: bsisemore

-Member since: 03-09-2004
+Member since: 03-09-2004 Total posts: 26 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-12247.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-12247.html